featured image

 The ARP Cache Coherence Problem

-One of the most subtle challenges in router implementation is managing the ARP cache lifecycle while maintaining packet queuing semantics.
-Here’s the logical puzzle: when a packet arrives for a destination whose MAC address is unknown, the router must queue that packet, send an ARP request, and potentially handle multiple queued packets for the same destination.
-Meanwhile, ARP entries expire, ARP requests can timeout, and new packets keep arriving.
+One of the subtler challenges in router implementation is managing the ARP cache lifecycle while maintaining packet queuing semantics.
+When a packet arrives for a destination whose MAC address is unknown, the router must queue that packet, send an ARP request, and handle multiple queued packets for the same destination — while ARP entries expire, ARP requests can timeout, and new packets keep arriving.

-The startup sequence is fragile: OpenVSwitch must start first, then POX to establish the controller, then Mininet to create the topology and connect to the controller, then the router to register with the VNS server, and finally the web interface.
-The entrypoint.sh orchestrates this with sleep delays and background job spawning, which is admittedly a code smell—production systems would use health checks and service dependencies.
+The startup sequence is inherently fragile: OpenVSwitch must start first, then POX, then Mininet, then the router, then the web interface.
+The entrypoint.sh orchestrates this with sleep delays and background job spawning — admittedly a code smell that production systems would replace with health checks and service dependencies.

-Abstraction Layers Are Contracts, Not Shields: Working across C/Python 2/Python 3, OpenFlow/VNS/raw sockets, and Docker/Mininet/native Linux networking hammered home that abstractions leak.
-The router crashed mysteriously until I realized Python 2’s buffering was delaying log output, OpenFlow was silently dropping packets with invalid checksums, and Docker’s networking mode wasn’t exposing the privileged capabilities Mininet needed.
-Understanding your entire stack—from kernel capabilities to language runtimes to protocol specifications—is non-negotiable for infrastructure engineering.
+Abstraction layers are contracts, not shields.
+Working across C/Python 2/Python 3, OpenFlow/VNS/raw sockets, and Docker/Mininet/native Linux networking made clear that abstractions leak.
+The router crashed mysteriously until I realized Python 2’s buffering was delaying log output, OpenFlow was silently dropping packets with invalid checksums, and Docker’s networking mode wasn’t exposing the capabilities Mininet needed.
+Understanding your entire stack — from kernel capabilities to language runtimes to protocol specifications — is non-negotiable for infrastructure engineering.

-Interactive Tooling Beats Documentation: The automated test suite validates correctness, but the web terminal is what makes the project usable.
+Interactive tooling beats documentation.
+The automated test suite validates correctness, but the web terminal is what makes the project usable.
 Being able to type client ping 192.168.2.2, see the ICMP echo request traverse the router in real-time logs, and watch the reply come back transforms abstract algorithms into tangible cause-and-effect.
-When building systems, invest heavily in observability and interactive debugging surfaces.

-Concurrency Primitives Are Implementation Details; State Machines Are Design: I initially tried using locks everywhere in the C router to “be safe” and ended up with deadlocks.
+State machines are design; concurrency primitives are implementation.
+I initially tried using locks everywhere in the C router and ended up with deadlocks.
 The breakthrough came from recognizing that packet processing is a state machine: each packet transitions through validation → routing table lookup → ARP resolution → forwarding.
-Each state is independent and stateless.
-Locks only protect shared structures (the ARP cache, routing table).
-This mental model eliminated entire classes of bugs and made the code clearer.
+Each state is independent.
+Locks only protect shared structures.
+This mental model eliminated entire classes of bugs.

-Visual SVG Topology Diagram with Live Link Status: The web interface currently only shows the terminal.
-Adding a visual network topology using D3.js or similar would transform the user experience.
-The topology could show the three hosts, router interfaces, and switch, with links changing color based on interface status (parsed from the router’s status messages or OpenFlow port states).
-Users could click on links to bring them down, simulating network partitions.
+Visual SVG topology diagram with live link status.
+The web interface currently only shows the terminal.
+Adding a visual network topology with D3.js would show the three hosts, router interfaces, and switch — with links changing color based on interface status.
+Users could click on links to simulate network partitions.

-CI/CD Pipeline with Automated Grading: The testcases.py script runs 11 comprehensive tests that validate ARP, ICMP, routing, traceroute, and HTTP functionality.
+CI/CD pipeline with automated grading.
+The testcases.py script runs 11 comprehensive tests that validate ARP, ICMP, routing, traceroute, and HTTP functionality.
 Currently these run manually.
 Integrating GitHub Actions to build the Docker image, run all tests, and report scores as status checks would enable regression testing and provide confidence for refactoring.
-The test outputs already emit JSON results, making parsing straightforward.

-Multi-Router Topologies with Dynamic Routing Protocols: The current single-router architecture is intentionally simple for educational purposes.
-The natural evolution is implementing RIP or OSPF to enable route discovery between multiple routers.
-This would require extending the router to send/receive routing updates, maintain a routing table that evolves over time, and handle route convergence scenarios.
-The POX infrastructure already supports arbitrary topologies, so the heavy lifting would be in the C routing protocol implementation.
+Multi-router topologies with dynamic routing protocols.
+The current single-router architecture is intentionally simple.
+The natural evolution is implementing RIP or OSPF to enable route discovery between multiple routers, requiring the router to send and receive routing updates and maintain a routing table that evolves over time.
+The POX infrastructure already supports arbitrary topologies; the heavy lifting would be in the C routing protocol implementation.

 Try It Out